arsnyder23/DS-2002-F22/README.md

 Lab 2 x adds and integrates a date dimension to the star schema from Lab 2.

 Lab 3 performs the same ETL as Lab 2 using python to access the MySQL server and perform ETL methods using Pandas libraries and execute SQL queries.

+Lab 4 performs the same ETL as Lab 2 using python to access the MySQL server and a MongoDB Atlas Cluster where the data is stored.